ZhangSteven/clamc_yield_report/README.md

   pos['MarketValueBook'] == 2963497343.25 (original string is "2,963,497,343.25", convert to float number)
   pos['Invest'] == 0.0149 (original string is 1.49%, convert to float number)
 ```

+## getReturnDataFromPositions()
+[Boolean] withCash, [Int] cutoffMonth, [Float] impairment, [Dictionary] metaData, [Iterator] positions => [Float] realized return, [Float] total return

+A function to get realized return and total return value from investment positions, Where

+1) withCash: a boolean indicator, True means the scenario with cash, False otherwise;
+2) cutoffMonth: an integer value.
+For example, if it is 5, then any month on or before 5 is in case 1, otherwise case 2;
+3) impairment: a float value.
+4) positions: positions from an investment position report.

+## getNav()